The New International Encyclopedia: History

-The final edition was published in 1935, now under the Funk & Wagnalls label.
-This edition included another updating supplement, authored by Herbert Treadwell Wade.
-Some material from The New International would be incorporated into future books published by Funk and Wagnall's books such as Funk & Wagnalls Standard Encyclopaedia.
+The final edition, in 1935, was published by Funk & Wagnalls.
+This edition included another updated supplement, authored by Herbert Treadwell Wade.
+Some material from The New International would be incorporated into future books published by Funk and Wagnalls such as Funk & Wagnalls Standard Encyclopaedia.

 The 1926 material was printed in Cambridge, Massachusetts, by Yale University Press.
 Boston Bookbinding Company of Cambridge produced the covers.
 Thirteen books enclosing 23 volumes comprise the encyclopedia, which includes a supplement after Volume 23.
-Each book contains about 1600 pages.
+Each book contains around 1600 pages.

 Like other encyclopedias of the time, The New International had a yearly supplement, The New International Yearbook, beginning in 1908.
 Like the encyclopedia itself, this publication was sold to Funk and Wagnalls in 1931.
 It was edited by Frank Moore Colby until his death in 1925, and then by Wade.
 In 1937, Frank Horace Vizetelly became editor.
 The yearbook outlasted the parent encyclopedia, running to 1966.

 More than 500 men and women submitted and composed the information contained in The New International Encyclopedia.